prestonlab/fat/README.md

 # Installation

+## Getting a copy of a project from GitHub

 * Get an account on GitHub
 * Send an owner (currently Neal, Mike, or Evan) your username so they can add you to the prestonlab group